cockroachdb/docs/v20.1/timestamp.md

 ## Precision

 <span class="version-tag">New in v20.1:</span> CockroachDB supports precision levels from 0 (seconds) to 6 (microseconds) for `TIMESTAMP`/`TIMESTAMPTZ` values.
 Precision in time values specifies the number of fractional digits retained in the seconds field.
+For example, specifying a `TIMESTAMPTZ` value as `TIMESTAMPTZ(3)` truncates the time component to milliseconds.
 By default, `TIMESTAMP`/`TIMESTAMPTZ` values have a precision of 6 (microseconds).

-For example, specifying a `TIMESTAMP` value as `TIMESTAMP(3)` truncates the time component to milliseconds.
+You can use an [`ALTER COLUMN ...
+SET DATA TYPE`](alter-column.html) statement to change the precision level of a `TIMESTAMP`/`TIMESTAMPTZ`-typed column.
+If there is already a non-default precision level specified for the column, the precision level can only be changed to an equal or greater precision level.
+For an example, see [Create a table with a `TIMESTAMP`-typed column, with precision](#create-a-table-with-a-timestamp-typed-column-with-precision).

 {{site.data.alerts.callout_info}}
 If you downgrade to a version of CockroachDB that does not support precision for `TIMESTAMP`/`TIMESTAMPTZ` values, all `TIMESTAMP`/`TIMESTAMPTZ` values previously specified with precision will be stored with full precision.